adityavgupta/ExpenseTracker/README.md

 - Clear/Apply filters toggle button
 - Summary view
 - Right now, filtering is broken due to changes with summary controller and how filtered Map is being initialized.
+- Add check on filter to see if summary tab is selected and recalculate summary values